Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation

 \subsection{Almost Surely Safe Markov Decision Processes}

-We now ready to introduce our formulation for almost surely safe reinforcement learning. \begin{defn} An \emph{almost surely constrained MDP} is a c-MDP $\cM_c$ with the associated optimization problem:
+While we derived an algorithm and studied the theoretical properties of our problem, we are yet to discuss what problem we are aiming to solve.
+Consider the following formulation for safe reinforcement learning. \begin{defn} An \emph{almost surely constrained MDP} is a c-MDP $\cM_c$ with the associated optimization problem:

-where \text{a.s.} stands for ``almost surely'' (i.e., with probability one). \end{defn} Solving this problem using RL should deliver almost surely safe policies benefiting safety-critical applications.
+where \text{a.s.} stands for ``almost surely'' (with probability 1). \end{defn} Solving this problem using RL should deliver almost surely safe policies benefiting safety-critical applications.
 This formulation is much stronger than the average and the CVaR constrained ones.
-Solving Saute MDP $\widetilde \cM_\infty$ is equivalent to solving Problem~\ref{prob:as_constrained_mdp} in the following sense:
+Tackling Problem~\ref{prob:as_constrained_mdp} directly seems to be impossible at the first sight.
+Remarkably, solving Saut\'e MDP $\widetilde \cM_\infty$ is equivalent to solving Equation~\ref{prob:as_constrained_mdp}.
+The equivalence should be understood in the following sense: